-Reports run through Hitachi ID Identity Manager, interactively or on a schedule, can be fed back to the request subsystem.
+Reports run through Hitachi ID Bravura Identity, interactively or on a schedule, can be fed back to the request subsystem.
 This makes analytics actionable, since report output automatically triggers requests for remediation:

 - Request forms are marked as eligible for being invoked from reports.

 - A suitably permissioned user runs a report interactively and inspects the output.